Vivek-04022001/documentation/plone.app.dexterity/advanced/custom-add-and-edit-forms.md

 By default, Dexterity types have a factory called the same as the FTI name.
 If no such factory exists (in other words, you have not registered a custom `IFactory` utility), a local factory utility will be created and managed by Dexterity when the FTI is installed.

-Also note that we do not specify a context here.
+Also note that we don't specify a context here.
 Add forms are always registered for any `IFolderish` context.

 ```{note}